"The earth is the LORD's, and everything in it, the world, and all who live in it..." --Psalm 24:1

 Here's a shot of a lovely shot of a mid-July sunset over Downtown Seattle that was so beautiful it made the local news:

-Finally, here are two unique shots I took of a beautiful July full moon over Downtown Seattle -- taken the same week as the sunset photo above.
+Finally, here are two unique shots I took of a July full moon rising over Downtown Seattle and its iconic Space Needle -- taken the same week as the sunset photo above.
 The photos are kind of grainy but it gives them a cool effect: